 No matter if you sell digital or physical goods, owning an online store already provides you with a number of advantages over owning a brick-and-mortar store.
 With an online sales site, you’ll generally have much lower overhead costs, lower barriers to entry, and the ability to cast a larger net with your target market.

-Selling tangible items on the internet still involves shipping those goods to your customers, though.
+Selling tangible items on the internet still involves shipping those goods to buyers, though.
 Depending on your budget and your location, you may be limited in where you can ship your products.

-With digital products such as online courses, however, the sky’s the limit as far as getting your products to your customers goes!
-Because shoppers only need to download the item in order to access it, you can expand your audience and reach customers across the globe.
+With digital products such as online courses, however, the sky’s the limit as far as getting your products to consumers goes!
+Because shoppers only need to download the item in order to access it, you can expand your audience and reach people across the globe.

 Online courses are easy to manage, sell, and distribute